 Dr. Colin Rhinesmith, Assistant Professor, School of Library and Information Science, Simmons College

 Dr. Martin Wolske, Senior Research Scientist, Lecturer, and Interim Director, Center for Digital Inclusion, Graduate School of Library and Information Science, University of Illinois at Urbana-Champaign

 Madison Bishop, Graduate Research Assistant, School of Library and Information Science, Simmons College

 Colin Rhinesmith is an assistant professor in the School of Library and Information Science at Simmons University.

 Rhinesmith’s research and teaching interests are focused on the social, community, and policy aspects of information and communication technology, particularly in areas related to digital inclusion and broadband adoption.

-Rhinesmith’s work has appeared in the following peer-reviewed publications: Government Information Quarterly; Telecommunications Policy; International Journal of Communication; Journal of Research on Libraries and Young Adults; Journal of Education for Library and Information Science;Community Informatics Research Network Conference Proceedings; and the Proceedings of the Association for Information Science and Technology.
+Rhinesmith’s work has appeared in several scholarly journals, including: Government Information Quarterly; Information, Communication & Society; International Journal of Communication; Journal of Research on Libraries and Young Adults; and Telecommunications Policy.

-Rhinesmith has been nationally recognized as a leader within the field of community media and technology.
+Rhinesmith has been nationally recognized for his contributions to the fields of digital equity and community technology.
 His work has been mentioned by the U.S. Department of Housing and Urban Development, Federal Communications Commission, PBS MediaShift, and the MacArthur Foundation’s Spotlight on Digital Media and Learning, and he was awarded the Buske Leadership Award from the Alliance for Community Media.